 Important Requirements for Principal Care Management Billing

-PCM is comparable to Chronic Care Management (CCM) in that it treats chronic diseases, but its scope is limited to the treatment of a single chronic ailment.
+PCM is comparable to chronic care management (CCM) in that it treats chronic diseases, but its scope is limited to the treatment of a single chronic ailment.
 The physician must create and implement a comprehensive care plan tailored to the patient’s requirements and goals.
 Providers must confirm certain prerequisites before billing for principal care management.
 Among them are:

 When invoicing for principal care management services, a physician or another qualified healthcare professional (QHCP) is required.